igrowing/esp8266_smart_home_ready/modules/schieber/readme.md

 That's pretty weird case, low probability to happen.
 So the She-bear is zero-maintenance.
 Frankly, Li-Ion battery might require replacement every 8-10 years.

 ### WebUI
+The Node-Red Web UI looks good on computer display and on smartphone.
+Handy to use.
+The Web UI is split to 3 groups for comfort of user perception:
+* Status/Control
+* Settings
+* Statistics (WIP)

+The Status group contains 2 similar graphs: high resolution and low resolution.
+This is done to provide clear view of small and large amounts of water consumed.
+Graphs are synced in time, so if the consumption scales out of low-res chart, it's seen on hi-res chart.

+Charts are persistent, so Node-Red restores the data in case of power cycle.

+#### Challenges encountered and resolved:
+1. Flash wear out on ESP8266 due to often status and settings save.
+2 mechanisms impremented: (a) ESP8266 will save the data (variable or status) only in case the data is changed. (b) Node-Red will send change settings commands to She-bear with some delay.
+If user plays with UI, the commands will be delivered with short delay.
+This doesn't affect UX and keeps the Flash alive longer.
+1. Switch in UI is too easy to press, even not intentionally.
+So user confirmation added: Are you sure?
+No confirmation added to settings: slight change doesn't impact too much.
+Significant change is intentional.
+1. Node-Red is mostly on, while She-bear is mostly off.
+So interaction from Node-Red to She-bear is async.
+Therefore, no==Node-Red sends retained MQTT commands.
+The retention is removed when Node-Red recives ack of command execution from the She-bear.

 TODO:
 * Add Node-Red:
  * the flow